-The parallel working sessions will feature presentations and discussions by international experts and participants which will focus on methods for preventing and mitigating the consequences of severe accidents based on a systemic approach as defined in Fundamental Safety Principles (IAEA Safety Standards Series No. SF-1, Vienna, 2006).
+The parallel working sessions will feature presentations and discussions by international experts and participants which will focus on the technical and regulatory aspects of severe accident management, including considerations of emergency response.
 Discussions will be held from the perspective of operating organizations, regulatory bodies, governmental organizations and TSOs.

-An annotated programme will be made available on the IEM web page (see Section K below) within the following weeks.
+An annotated programme will be made available on the IEM web page (see Section K below) in due course.

-Summaries of all the technical presentations and discussions, including lessons learned, and recommendations for further activities, including input for future research and development areas and their priorities, will be prepared by the Chairperson and the co-Chairpersons of the IEM and will be presented to the closing plenary session.
+Summaries of all the technical presentations and discussions, including lessons learned, and recommendations for further activities, as well as input for future research and development areas and their priorities, will be prepared by the Chairperson and the co-Chairpersons of the IEM and will be presented at the closing plenary session.